-To start out, you'll need to have some sort of shelter—a tent, cabin, RV or even your van or truck.
-Second, you'll need something to sleep on—sleeping bag and pad, a cot or air mattress and blankets or comforters.
+To start out, you'll need to have some sort of shelter—usually a tent, but a cabin, RV, or even your van or truck can provide comforts while camping.
+Second, you'll need something to sleep on—sleeping bag and pad, a cot or air mattress, and blankets or comforters.

 Once you decide on your shelter and sleeping situation, think about eating, which may or may not require cooking utensils.

 Put together your own camping starter kit with some tried and true tips and advice for the first-timer.

 First-time campers usually start out as tent campers.
 Your first tent need not be expensive, but it should provide adequate weather protection.
 And, the tent should be large enough so that the campers do not feel crowded and there will be room for gear.
 Most sizes will fit in a car trunk.
 For family camping, it is recommended that the tent have a capacity rated two higher than the number of campers that will use it.
 So a family of four would want a tent rated for six people.
 There are many quality tents available in the $100-$200 price range.

 There are many factors to consider in choosing a tent including finding one with aluminum poles and a good rain fly to protect the entrance, ensuring that the design will protect you from the rain.

 Then you'll need to select a tent with quality components like tight seams, strong zippers, well-attached guy lines, and cloth stake loops.

 While you may think sleeping out under the stars would be fun, do consider a tent.
 A tent shields you from the wind, sun, and rain, and protects you from unfriendly outdoor pests like flies and mosquitoes.